interplaynetary/free-association/docs/README.md

 ## A Digital Public Infrastructure for Resource Coordination

-**Free Association** is a mathematically-proven coordination infrastructure that enables organizations, communities, and individuals to allocate resources efficiently based on mutual recognition of contributions—without centralized control, bureaucratic overhead, or market exclusion.
+**Free Association** is a mathematically-proven coordination infrastructure that enables organizations, communities, and individuals to allocate resources efficiently based on reciprocal alignment of contributions—without centralized control, bureaucratic overhead, or market exclusion.

 ## The Core Problem